When the skin blossoms - Rosacea: treatment, care and tips

 Many sufferers not only suffer from the symptoms themselves, but also struggle with the fact that they often occur completely unexpectedly.
 The actual trigger for the sudden flare-up is often not immediately recognizable, as they are as different and individual as the patients themselves.
 To protect yourself from such unpleasant surprises Protect, it makes sense to know the personal trigger factors and avoid them accordingly.
 The difficulty is that every skin reacts differently and there is no universal list.
 However, alcohol, sunlight, hot spices or even extreme cold and heat are frequently recognized as triggers by many patients.
 Intense sport or additives in skin care products that stimulate blood circulation can also promote rosacea flare-ups.
 It is therefore worth avoiding your personal triggers as much as possible.
 In addition, personal triggers can change over time.
 What is well tolerated today may trigger a flare-up tomorrow.

-It is best to observe your skin on a daily basis and keep a rosacea diary.
-This way, you can easily identify your triggering factors and steer clear of the culprits in future.
+It is best to observe your skin daily and keep a rosacea diary.
+This way, you can easily identify your triggering factors and steer clear of the culprits in the future.

 In addition to trigger factors such as alcohol and spicy food, there are also factors that are harder to avoid.
 Stress and excitement Treat have been proven to have an impact on the clinical picture of rosacea.
 However, they can also be slowed down by taking targeted breaks.
 Even small moments for yourself or a walk in the fresh air are enough to counteract inflammation or reddening of the skin.